 Depending on weather conditions, each winter resident may spend as many as four nights at the historic Upper Savage Cabin near Mile 13 of the Denali Park Road.
 Please be prepared for extreme winter conditions.
 There is no electricity or running water.
 There is an outhouse nearby, a small wood stove for heat, and a propane stove for cooking.
 A double bed, bedding, and an arctic sleeping bag are provided.The remaining six nights of a winter residency are based in shared, apartment-style housing at Park Headquarters near Mile 3.4 of the Park Road.
 Winter residency dates are intended to overlap so that the two participants can interact and share activities and experiences in the park to the largest extent possible.
 Please be proactive about expressing your interests for winter activities and experiences with program staff so that arrangements can be made well in advance.

-Summer (one writer, one composer, two visual artists)
+One writer, one composer, two visual artists.

 Summer residencies are scheduled between June and September and are not concurrent.
 (The music composition residency may have preferential scheduling to coincide with the Denali Music Festival in mid-July each year.)
 Residencies are based at ranger patrol cabins located in remote settings, but within proximity to the Denali Park Road.
 Typically, offerings include a 14' x 16' cabin with an outhouse, propane heater, range, oven, and refrigerator, bunks with double beds, bedding, a full complement of cooking equipment, and a small resource library.
 There is no electricity or running water, but water jugs are replenished regularly by park maintenance staff.
 Showers, laundry, telephone, and limited access are available at the Toklat Road Camp near Mile 53.

 A road pass for private vehicle access is limited to one roundtrip use for driving out to a cabin site, and returning again to the park entrance.
 Day-to-day transportation within the park is available through passes provided for Visitor Transportation System (VTS) shuttle buses.
+Residents who articulate in advance specific creative goals or project objectives may be able to receive additional private vehicle access on a case-by-case basis.

 Summer residencies typically begin on a Tuesday morning with arrival, orientation, and safety briefings at Park Headquarters followed by independent travel to the cabin site by afternoon.
 After a stay of nine nights in the park, on the Thursday morning of the following week, residents return to the park entrance to lead outreach activities at the Denali Visitor Center and to stay one final night in transient housing at Park Headquarters.
 Checkout and final departure from headquarters occur on Friday morning.